buxtronix/am43/README.md

 ### Patch BLE library

-Whilst developing this, I found a bug in the ESP32 Arduino BLE library which causes problems when connecting to multiple devices.
+Whilst developing this, I found bugs in the ESP32 Arduino BLE libraries which cause significant instability issues.
 A patch will been submitted to the BLE maintainers, though if it's not yet in your release, you will need to make the following changes, which result in a massive stability gain:

 Find <b>BLEClient.cpp</b> in your installation, and make the following change.